RajeshPatkarInstitute/RpISE-Terminal/README.md

 ## int read(void)

-   This function reads a key from the keyboard.
+   Request cursor to read a key from the keyboard.
    Pressing Enter is not required after the data entry.
    The key entered is not echoed on the screen.

 ## int reed(void)

-    This function reads a key from the keyboard.
+   Request cursor to read a key from the keyboard.
    Pressing Enter is not required after the data entry.
+   The key entered is echoed on the screen.
    The key entered is echoed on the screen.